-Nelson C. Chan, age 59, has served on our board of directors since May 2019.
+Nelson C. Chan, age 60, has served on our board of directors since May 2019.
 From 2006 until 2008, Mr. Chan served as Chief Executive Officer of Magellan Navigation, Inc., a leader in the consumer, survey, GIS and OEM GPS navigation and positioning markets.
 From 1992 through 2006, Mr. Chan held various senior management positions at SanDisk Corporation, a leader in flash memory cards, including most recently as Executive Vice President and General Manager, Consumer Business.
-From 1983 to 1992, Mr. Chan held marketing and engineering positions at Chip and Technologies, Signetics, and Delco Electronics.
-Mr. Chan is Chairman of the board of Synaptics Incorporated, a developer of custom-designed human interface solutions and is also a director and a member of the Audit Committee of Deckers Outdoor Corporation.
-Mr. Chan previously served as Chairman of the Board of Directors of Adesto Technologies Corporation, a leading provider of innovative application specific to semiconductors and embedded systems for the IoT until June 2020 when it was acquired by Dialog Semiconductor and as a director of Affymetrix, a genetic analysis company from 2010 until it was acquired in 2016 by Thermo Fisher.
+From 1983 to 1992, he held marketing and engineering positions at Chip and Technologies, Signetics, and Delco Electronics.
+Mr. Chan is Chairman of the board of Synaptics Incorporated, a developer of custom-designed human interface solutions.
+Mr. Chan is also a director and a member of the Audit Committee and Nominating and Corporate Governance Committee of Deckers Outdoor Corporation.
+He served as Chairman of the Board of Directors of Adesto Technologies Corporation from 2010 until it was acquired in 2020 by Dialog Semiconductor PLC.
+Mr. Chan previously served as a director of Affymetrix, a genetic analysis company from 2010 until it was acquired in 2016 by Thermo Fisher.
 He also served as a director of Outerwall from 2011 (and serving as Chairman of the board from 2013) until it was acquired in September 2016 by Apollo Global Management, a private equity firm.
 He also served as a director of Socket Mobile from 2016 until 2019, and as a director of Silicon Laboratories, Inc. from 2007 until 2010.
 Mr. Chan also currently serves as a member of the board of several privately-held companies.
 Mr. Chan holds a B.S. degree in electrical and computer engineering from the University of California at Santa Barbara and a M.B.A. from Santa Clara University.